 But then again, think of it morally and ponder whether such an action is justified.
 I mean we are talking about a temple here and not a museum.

-Visiting temples is an effort of clearing your consciousness.
+Visiting temples is an effort to clear your consciousness.
 Paying a bribe and using your money to get an express direct entry into Kamakhya temple, over others who cannot afford it, is, in my view, not only morally wrong but unreligious too.

 So stop searching online about such unsolicited ways of a quick visit.
 Googling for the Kamakhya temple pujari contact number and how to get a direct entry into the temple is not just being honest with other pilgrims but with god too!
 Again, it is not a museum or regular tourist destination we are talking about here.